primer/live-region-element/README.md

 })
 ```

 It is **essential** that the `live-region` element exists in the initial HTML payload of your application.
+Having multiple live regions on a page is discouraged so we recommend having a single global live region that is available across every page of your application by embedding this `live-region` element as part of your page layout.

 To do so, include `<live-region></live-region>` in your HTML and make sure that [the custom element has been defined](#defining-live-region-as-a-custom-element).
 Follow the [Declarative shadow DOM](#declarative-shadow-dom) section below if you would like to include this in your HTML.

 ### Defining `live-region` as a custom element